For millions of fans, Igudesman & Joo is…

 …synonymous with Rachmaninoff, thanks to their viral hit “Rachmaninoff Had Big Hands”.
 Now the duo symphonically and rhapsodically celebrate their hero while achieving the impossible by making his epic Piano Concerto No.2 even more epic through reuniting all the songs this concerto spawned sung by legends such as Frank Sinatra and Céline Dion.
 “Rachmaninov by Himself” honors Eric Carmen’s own tribute to Rachmaninov, where loneliness is so infectious that the whole orchestra breaks down in tears.

 In “Flight of the Bumble Hornet”, Igudesman & Joo respectfully arrange Rachmaninoff’s arrangement of Rimsky-Korsakov’s classic and turn the orchestra into green hornets and buzzing bees!
 The autobiographical humorous song “They Call Me Sergei” pictures the composer’s hardships and “Everyone is here” anticipates the inseparable trio Igudesman & Joo and Sergei Rachmaninoff.

-“Rachmaninoff Rhapsody” is a show that can fit just as easily into any regular orchestral subscription series or serve to celebrate those special festive occasions, such as Carnival, New Year, or even April Fool’s Day.
+“Rachmaninoff Will Survive” is a show that can fit just as easily into any regular orchestral subscription series or serve to celebrate those special festive occasions, such as Carnival, New Year, or even April Fool’s Day.
 After all, Rachmaninoff was born on April Fool’s Day- (April 1st, 1873)- and that is no joke.
 It is a show that will the audience feeling, as best described in the words spoken by Marilyn Monroe from the movie The Seven Year Itch:

 “Every time I hear Rachmaninoff I go to pieces” It shakes me, it quakes me.
 It makes me feel goose-pimply all over.
 Don’t stop, don’t stop!
 Don’t ever stop!”